-Because of widely different “business models” the timing and quality of alternative media international coverage is improving on a daily basis involving processes that are far lower cost that the mainstream media whose editorial processes (read political vetting) slowdown release to secure advantageous timing slots or even to suppress content.
-It is clear that such a cumbersome driven structure cannot compete with alternative media.
+Because of widely different “business models” the timing and quality of alternative media's international coverage can be observed to be improving on a daily basis because they involve processes that are far lower cost and nimble than the mainstream media whose editorial processes (read political vetting) slow down releases to secure advantageous timing slots or even to suppress content.
+It is clear that such a structure os driven by cumbersome agendas and manipulation of content and as a result cannot compete with alternative media.

 The final beneficiaries of the growth in alternative media and cross-border news are the constituents of all countries in receiving information to enable them to make more informed assessments of their own national policies as well as to base their decisions on who to support in national elections.

 Of late there has been a hysterical chorus directed at alternative media by mainstream media.
 A prime example is the orchestration of attacks on Russia Today by, for example, CNN staff and anchors.
 The accusations, which lack any evidence (the first essential test for veracity) is that RT and Russian agents are interfering in elections in the “West”.
 In order to interfere in democratic election processes today it is necessary to have a significant control over what the media, as a whole, delivers.
 We know that mainstream media deliver biased content leading to a disorientation in the information available to voters in the “West”.
 Alternative media have no such predominant cover or control of mass media delivery and therefore cannot influence the outcome of elections.